soffes/k-and-r/Readme.markdown

 There are quite possibly better solutions to the exercises than what I have written, as I'm not super proficient in C (yet!).
 I figure if I type all of the examples and work all of the exercises, I'll be pretty decent at C by the end of the book (and hopefully improved my typing skills as well).

+## Conventions

+The book doesn't add brackets for one line control structures.
+This drives me nuts.
+I have added them for my own sanity, so examples may vary slightly in appearance from those in the book.
+Their functionality will be identical.

 ## License

 Feel free to do whatever you want with any of this.
 It's mainly for my own learning, but I figured I'd share.
 The example code is probably copy written by the authors of the book.
 Hopefully I'm not breaking any laws by posting it.